Picture of Endangered Animals with Names for Kids

 3. Snow Leopard

-The snow leopard is listed as “Vulnerable” on the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species.
+The snow leopard is one of the “Vulnerable animals” on the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species.
+Vulnerable animals are species that face a high risk of endangerment in the wild.
+These species have populations that are declining at a concerning rate, often due to various threats such as habitat loss, poaching, climate change, and human activities.
+Vulnerable status is one step away from being classified as endangered.
 The main reasons this big cat is under threat are hunting, habitat loss, and human-wildlife conflicts.
 There are an estimated 4,080-6,590 snow leopards in the wild, but it is difficult for scientists to know for sure.

 4. Desert Tortoise

 Desert Tortoise is listed as “threatened” under the United States federal Endangered Species Act and is considered “vulnerable” by the International Union for Conservation of Nature (IUCN).
+Threatened animals are species that are at risk of becoming endangered if significant conservation measures are not taken.
+These species have populations that are declining rapidly or are facing serious threats that put them at risk of extinction.
 It is because of widespread habitat destruction and degradation, illegal collection, disease, raven predation, and other factors.
 Wild desert tortoises can live about 35 or 40 years although some live to be much older.

 5. Indian Phyton

+The Indian python (Python molurus) is a non-venomous snake species native to the Indian subcontinent and Southeast Asia.
+Indian pythons are among the largest snake species in the world.
+They can grow to lengths of 10 to 20 feet (3 to 6 meters) or even more in some cases.
+Indian pythons are listed as a species of “Least Concern” on the International Union for Conservation of Nature (IUCN) Red List.
 Indian pythons are considered a vulnerable species and are now protected.
 The main threat to the species is habitat loss due to agricultural development.
-Young pythons may be attacked and eaten by a variety of birds, wild dogs and hyenas, and even other snakes.
+Young pythons may be attacked and eaten by a variety of birds, wild dogs hyenas, and even other snakes.

 6. Gorilla

-Gorilla is listed as critically endangered.
+Gorillas are listed as critically endangered due to a combination of factors that have led to significant population declines and habitat loss.
 There are two gorilla species in the world: the eastern gorilla and the western gorilla.
 The mountain gorilla is a subspecies of the eastern gorilla.
 The critically endangered mountain gorilla population is threatened by habitat loss, poaching, disease, and war.
-The commercial trade in bushmeat, which occurs throughout the west and central Africa, is the biggest threat to gorillas today.
+The commercial trade in bushmeat, which occurs throughout West and Central Africa, is the biggest threat to gorillas today.

 7. Elephant